JacquesCarette/Drasil/wiki/What-If.md

 an existing library.
 It can be explanations meant for humans or lead to code or both.

+**N** What if the library doesn't contain the theories needed?

+**S** This is the thorny part of the 'getting started' process.
+Domain experts will need to work with Drasil experts to write those domain theories, creating a vocabulary that captures the core knowledge of critical domains.

+**N** So there are people other than developers involved?

+**S** In the most general case, yes.
+And right now, yes.
+There is a need for infrastructure builders, meta-theory builders and theory builders, who need to continue to bring up the system to where most of the work would be done by developers.

 ## Linguistics

-**N** Are you implying that there are a whole bunch of different 'languages' involved, for each of the different kinds of activities?
+**N** Coming back to the knowledge capture part, are you implying that there are a whole bunch of different 'languages' involved, for each of the different kinds of activities?

 **S** Yes, that's exactly right!
 This is one of the important ideas that emerges from much of the work that has influenced us.
 There are many